-During spring 2009, Prof. Few was a Visiting Scholar at Harvard University's David Rockefeller Center for Latin American Studies.
-She has also held research fellowships at the Newberry Library in Chicago (1999-2000 as a Rockefeller Foundation Postdoctoral Fellow, and summer 2006), the John Carter Brown Library at Brown University (fall 1995 and fall 2005, both as the Ruth and Lincoln Ekstrom Fellow), and at the Huntington Library in Pasadena (spring 2006 as an Evelyn S. Nation and Andrew W. Mellon Fellow).
+Prof. Few has been a Visiting Scholar at Harvard University's David Rockefeller Center for Latin American Studies.
+She has also held research fellowships at the Newberry Library in Chicago, the John Carter Brown Library at Brown University, and the Huntington Library in Pasadena.

-Some journal articles and book chapters that Prof. Few has recently published include "Circulating Smallpox Knowledges: Guatemalan Doctors, Maya Indians, and Designing Spain's Royal Vaccination Expedition, 1780-1806," special issue "Circulation and Locality in Early Modern Science," British Journal for the History of Science (Fall 2010); "Atlantic World Monsters: Monstrous Births and the Politics of Pregnancy in Colonial Guatemala," in Vollendorf and Kostrun, eds., Gender and Religion in the Atlantic World (2009); "Medical Mestizaje and the Politics of Pregnancy in Colonial Guatemala, 1660-1730" in Daniela Bleichmar et. al., eds., Science in the Spanish and Portuguese Empires, 1500-1800 (2008); "'That Monster of Nature': Gender, Sexuality, and the Medicalization of a 'Hermaphrodite' in Late Colonial Guatemala," special issue "Sexual Encounters/Sexual Collisions: Alternative Sexualities in Colonial Mesoamerica," Ethnohistory 54:1 (Winter 2007), pp. 159-176; "'Our Lord Entered His Body': Miraculous Healing and Children's Bodies in Colonial New Spain," in Susan Schroeder and Stafford Poole, eds.
+Journal articles and book chapters that Prof. Few has published include "Killing Locusts in Colonial Guatemala," in Few and Tortorici, eds., Centering Animals in Latin American History (2013); "Circulating Smallpox Knowledges: Guatemalan Doctors, Maya Indians, and Designing Spain's Royal Vaccination Expedition, 1780-1806," British Journal for the History of Science (2010); "Atlantic World Monsters: Monstrous Births and the Politics of Pregnancy in Colonial Guatemala," in Vollendorf and Kostrun, eds., Gender and Religion in the Atlantic World (2009); "'That Monster of Nature': Gender, Sexuality, and the Medicalization of a 'Hermaphrodite' in Late Colonial Guatemala," special issue "Sexual Encounters/Sexual Collisions: Alternative Sexualities in Colonial Mesoamerica," Ethnohistory 54:1 (Winter 2007), pp. 159-176; "'Our Lord Entered His Body': Miraculous Healing and Children's Bodies in Colonial New Spain," in Susan Schroeder and Stafford Poole, eds.
 Religion in New Spain (University of New Mexico Press, 2007), pp. 114-124; and "Chocolate, Sex, and Disorderly Women in Late-Seventeenth and Early-Eighteenth-Century Guatemala," Ethnohistory 52:4 (fall 2005), pp. 673-687.
-For a complete list of Prof. Few's publications, please see the link to her CV on this page.